aws/aws-cdk-go/awscdkioteventsactionsalpha/README.md

 Currently supported are:

+* Use timer
 * Set variable to detector instanse
 * Invoke a Lambda function

-## Set variable to detector instanse
+## Use timer

-The code snippet below creates an Action that set variable to detector instanse when it is triggered.
+The code snippet below creates an Action that creates the timer with duration in seconds.

 ```go
 // Example automatically generated from non-compiling source.
 May contain errors.